Document Type : Original Paper

-Department of Physics, Faculty of Science, Olabisi Onabanjo University Ago-Iwoye, Nigeria
+Department of Physics, Olabisi Onabanjo University, Ago-Iwoye, Ogun State, Nigeria

 Introduction: Human activities, such as mining, result in the elevation of natural ionizing radiation in the environment.
 Jos-Plateau, Nigeria, including Kuru-Jos has experienced commercial tin mining in the past, and local mining is still being practiced in this area.
 Therefore, it is important to assess the radiation exposure due to grown crops and the farm soils in Kuru-Jos, Nigeria.